cilium/cilium-service-mesh-beta/README.md

 Instructions for installing the Cilium service mesh beta components are [here](INSTALLATION.md).

-Try HTTP path-based routing with this [Kubernetes Ingress example](./kubernetes-ingress/).

-Coming soon, we'll have more example configurations and walkthroughs for trying out Service Mesh capabilities.
+We have some example configurations and walkthroughs for trying out Service Mesh capabilities:

+* Try HTTP path-based routing with this [Kubernetes Ingress example](./kubernetes-ingress/).
+More ingress examples including gRPC routing and TLS termination are coming soon.
+* Explore Cilium Envoy Configuration with examples showing [path translation](./custom-envoy-listener) and [Layer 7 load balancing](./l7-traffic-management/)
+* Walk through an example of the [Hubble integration with OpenTelemetry](https://github.com/cilium/hubble-otel/blob/main/USER_GUIDE_KIND.md)

+We'll be adding more during the course of the beta program (contributions welcome!)

 ## Raising issues